-- 1. The Review Application for New Construction and the Architectural Questionnaire completed. - 2.
-The appropriate Review Fee must be included with the application for the submittal to be considered complete. - 3.
-Schematic Drawings: - a) Site Plan with basic dimensions and noted setbacks - b) Floor Plans at minimum 1/4" = 1'0" These should include each floor, mezzanine and ground level plan. - 1) room uses labeled - 2) all walls shown - 3) all windows and doors shown - 4) all overhangs of floors or roofs above shown as dashed lines - 5) dimension overall limits of plans - c) Elevations at $\frac{1}{4}$ " = 1' 0".
-One for each major exposure including all accessory structures - 1) Conceptual drawings should establish proportion, fenestration, size and mass - 2) Roof lines with minimum pitches, steps and porches shown
+- 1. The online Review Application for New Construction and the Architectural Questionnaire completed. - 2.
+The appropriate Review Fee must be included with the application for the submittal to be considered complete.
+The New Construction Review Fee must be included for the submittal to be considered complete. - 3.
+Schematic Drawings: - a) Site Plan with basic dimensions and noted setbacks - b) Elevations at $\frac{1}{4}$ " = 1'0".
+One for each major exposure including all accessory structures - 1) Conceptual drawings should establish proportion, fenestration, size and mass - 2) Roof lines with minimum pitches, steps and porches shown - c) Floor Plans at minimum $\frac{1}{4}$ " = 1'0" These should include each floor, mezzanine and ground level plan. - 1) room uses labeled - 2) all walls shown - 3) all windows and doors shown - 4) all overhangs of floors or roofs above shown as dashed lines - 5) dimension overall limits of plans - 4.
+A compiled PDF IN THE FOLLOWING ORDER submitted with your Online New Construction Application: Site Plan, Elevations, Floor Plans.